 - You intend to live in the purchased property for at least 6 out of the first 12 months of ownership, after you are able to move in.

 - You are not using the scheme to buy any premises that can’t be used as a residence, is a houseboat, a motor home or vacant land.

 Your eligibility to access the scheme will be assessed on an individual basis.
 Because of this, you and your partner, sibling or friend can each apply for the scheme and pool your money to purchase a single property.
 You can even use your scheme earnings to buy a house with someone who is ineligible to use the scheme, as long as you individually are eligible.

-If you are eligible, you can start making concessional and non-concessional contributions to the super fund of your choice.
-However, make sure that your chosen fund will be able to release the money, as some funds, like defined benefit interests, or constitutionally protected funds are not able to.
+If eligible, you can start making concessional and non-concessional contributions to your super fund.
+However, make sure your chosen fund will be able to release the money, as some funds, like defined benefit interests or constitutionally protected funds, are not able to.
 You should also enquire about any fees or charges associated with releasing funds under the scheme.

 The maximum you can contribute towards the scheme is $15,000 in a single year.
 Any contributions you make will count against the normal contributions cap for both concessional and non-concessional contributions.
 Make sure you know how much you are contributing and what type of contribution you are making.
 Any super guarantee amounts paid by your employer are ineligible to be used for the scheme.
 There is also a maximum total amount that you can save under the scheme; you can save a total of $30,000 to put towards your home.

 Click here for monthly tips and insights on superannuation, saving and investment straight to your inbox.

 The following table contains details of the superannuation funds rated by Canstar based on someone aged 40-49.
 This table has been sorted by one-year performance (highest to lowest).

 Please note that the performance information shown in the table is for the investment option used by Canstar in rating of the superannuation product.